Entanglement in the Schwinger effect: Introduction

-The entanglement structure of pairs produced via the Schwinger mechanism has been previously studied in various settings, using different entanglement measures such as the von Neumann entropy, and logarithmic negativity.
+The entanglement structure of pairs produced via the Schwinger mechanism has been previously studied in various settings, using different entanglement measures such as the von Neumann entropy, and bosonic logarithmic negativity.
 Previous works have focused on both scalar and spinor fields in constant or pulsed backgrounds at zero temperature \cite{Ebadi2014,Li_2017,Bhattacharya2020,Kaushal_2025}.
-In this work, we study in full detail the interplay between different input states, such as thermal and single-mode squeezed states, investigating how they affect the entanglement generated in the Schwinger effect, thus providing a holistic analysis of the Schwinger process.
+Related links between entropy production and entanglement in electric-field quenches and pulses have also been discussed recently \cite{Florio:2021xvj,Dunne:2022zlx}.
+In this work, we study in full detail the interplay between different input states, such as thermal and single-mode squeezed states, investigating how they affect the entanglement generated in the Schwinger effect, thus providing a holistic analysis of the Schwinger process Furthermore, we apply the fermionic logarithmic negativity using the separability criterion established in Ref. \cite{Shapourian:2016cqu}.
 Beyond strong QED, recent efforts in collider physics \cite{Afik:2025ejh,Aguilar-Saavedra:2022uye,Aguilar-Saavedra:2022wam} and early-universe cosmology \cite{Pueyo:2024twm,Bhardwaj:2023squ} have explored how entanglement-based observables can be used to test quantum correlations in fundamental processes.
 Similar ideas have been recently discussed in the context of gravitational radiation \cite{Manikandan:2025qgv,Manikandan:2025hlz}.\\